paulmooreparks/Xfer/README.md

 XferLang is a data-interchange format designed to support data serialization, data transmission, and offline use cases such as configuration management.

 This project is still in its infancy and is quite experimental, even exploratory.
 The code you'll find in this repository is also experimental.
 So far, I've built an [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang/Elements), a [parser](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/Services/Parser.cs), and a [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/XferConvert.cs) as part of my [.NET XferLang Library](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang), but at the moment this code is completely not ready for prime time.
 It can now be used safely from multiple threads.

-About once a week I'll completely refactor everything, so don't get terribly attached to code you see here.
-However, if you do like some of the ideas, please [let me know](mailto:paul@parkscomputing.com).
+Please [let me know](mailto:paul@parkscomputing.com) what you think about the ideas you see here.
 I'm always open to feedback.

-That said, I do plan to make the code professional-grade in the future, and I want to add implementations in other languages (Java, Rust, C++, JavaScript, and TypeScript are on my list).
+I do plan to make the code professional-grade in the future, and I want to add implementations in other languages (Java, Rust, C++, JavaScript, and TypeScript are on my list).
 If you want to contribute, please [let me know](mailto:paul@parkscomputing.com).
 I'd love to have your help.

 ## Design Goals
 * **Explicit Types**: All values are explicitly typed.
 * **No Commas**: XferLang allows for objects and arrays to be defined without any separator characters between elements.
 * **No Escaping**: XferLang does not require escaping of special characters in values.
 Instead, values are enclosed in unique delimiters that eliminate the need for escaping.
-* **Nullable Values**: ~~XferLang supports null values only for types that are defined as nullable.~~ This idea is on hold for now.
-Stay tuned for updates.
+* **Safer Embedding**: XferLang allows for embedding of elements without the need for escaping special characters.
+If a collision occurs, the specifier character can be repeated as many times as necessary to disambiguate the data.

 ## XferLang and JSON Compared